 Call me a downer if you want, but I'm not quite so thrilled about the prospects for immediate major advances.
-I'm certainly feeling an awful lot better walking by the White House these days, but that said, we are about to witness our nation's first black president attempt to maneuver an agenda through perhaps the most dire state of affairs this nation has seen since
+I'm certainly feeling an awful lot better walking by the White House these days, but that said, we are about to witness our nation's first black president attempt to maneuver an agenda through perhaps the most dire state of affairs this nation has seen since at least the Great Depression era.
+The global climate crisis, daunting economic inequality, the Iraq debacle and the threat of Islamic fundamentalism, unsustainable energy consumption, a health care system in absolute shambles.
+Oh yeah, and there's that whole financial/economic meltdown thing.
+And that doesn't even bother with a whole host of other important issues that aren't quite as imminently crucial.

 We know one thing: governing with be anything but a cakewalk, even with significant Democratic majorities in congress.
 The constraints on enacting common-sense progressive legislation extend way beyond the impressive ability of Republicans to obstruct.
 We are plagued by a wide variety of obstacles of all shapes and sizes: a trillion-dollar structural budget deficit ("structural" means it won't go away on its own when the economy gets better), factionalism within the Democratic caucus, loss of credibility around the world, and a continued public aversion to large tax increases.
 And it's not like most people are aware of these formidable constraints; after all, didn't you hear about Lindsay Lohan's latest drunken escapade?